hande-qmc/hande/documentation/users_guide/hubbard.rst

     wavevector is always given by *isym*:math:`=1` if *t* is positive and by the number of sites in the cell if *t* is negative.
 **sym** *isym*
-    Synonmym for **symmetry**.
+    Synonym for **symmetry**.

 Calculation options: diagonalisation options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These options are only valid when a diagalisation (either full or Lanczos) calculation is performed.
+These options are only valid when a diagonalisation (either full or Lanczos) calculation is performed.

 **eigenvalues**